GabrielBadeaTM/BESTEM-2025-Words-Of-Power-Veridion-Hackaton/Technical Preselections/README.md

 - Memory is managed manually with dynamic allocation.
 - The BFS used for both finding shortest paths and checking reachability.
 - The code was written and tested as part of a technical screening challenge.

+## 🧠 Additional Problem – Dynamic Programming Game

+This second part of the challenge is a classic dynamic programming problem involving a two-player game.

+# 🧊 2.
+Crystal - Dinamic Programing

+Players Arin and Bion take turns subtracting either 2, 5, or 7 from a starting number `T`.
+The player who cannot make a move loses.

+Given multiple values of `T`, determine whether Arin (who always starts) can win each game, assuming both players play optimally.

+### 💡 Solution

+I use a bottom-up dynamic programming approach:

+- We compute for each `T` whether it is a winning (`true`) or losing (`false`) position.
+- A position `T` is winning if there exists at least one move that puts the opponent in a losing position.
+- We iterate from 0 to the target `T` and mark each accordingly based on the available moves.

+The algorithm returns `"Arin"` if the starting position is a win for Arin, or `"Bion"` otherwise.

+This is a simple, clean implementation of **Grundy Numbers** (or Nim-like) logic using `O(n)` time and space.